Massless multifold Hopf semimetals: Semiclassical approach to Landau levels: extended Onsager quantization with intraband and interband coupling

-where $c_\pm=\sqrt{2},1$ and $\kappa_\pm=-3,1$.
-(The corresponding eigenfunctions are very complicated and are not written here explicitly.)
-Again, the contributions $\sim\xi\cos\theta$ involve the coefficients $\kappa_\alpha$ of the (intraband) Berry dipole, while $\tilde{\nu}$ encodes interband effects.
-The LL spectrum for several values of $\theta$ is plotted in Fig. \ref{fig:LLs_5bands}.
+where $n=1,2,3,...$ is the LL index, $c_\pm=\sqrt{2},1$ are the band velocities of the two cones and $\kappa_\pm=-3,1$ are the corresponding Berry dipole charges.
+The corresponding eigenfunctions are very complicated and are not written here explicitly.

-\section{Semiclassical approach to Landau levels of MHSMs: extended Onsager quantization with intraband coupling and interband coupling of degenerate orbits}
+\section{Semiclassical approach to Landau levels: extended Onsager quantization with intraband and interband coupling}

-We consider MHSM continuum Hamiltonians \smash{$H_N^\xi(\mathbf{q})$}, with a Berry dipole oriented along $\mathbf{d}=(0,0,\xi)$, in the presence of a magnetic field along $\hat{\mathbf{B}}=(0,\sin \theta,\cos \theta)$, such that $\mathbf{d}\cdot\hat{\mathbf{B}}=\xi\cos \theta$.
-The goal is to recover the exact Landau levels found in Section \ref{exactLLs} by a semiclassical approach.
-We do this by increasing the complexity of the semiclassical quantization condition in three steps: first, using Onsager's method \cite{Onsager_1952} for a single closed orbit; second, using Onsager quantization for a single closed orbit, extended by intraband quantum geometric corrections important in a multiband system \cite{Roth_1966,Mikitik_1999,Fuchs2010,GaoNiu_2017,Fuchs_2018}; finally, we develop an approach to Landau quantization of degenerate orbits, taking into account also interband matrix elements of Berry curvature and OMM, similar in spirit to Ref. \cite{Wang_2019}.
+Here we derive the Landau level spectrum of the MMHS continuum models (\ref{mods}) in the presence of a field (\ref{Borient}) using an alternative method: semiclassical quantization based on a generalized Onsager condition.
+We shall find excellent agreement with the exact quantum mechanical results.
+More precisely, we try to recover the exact Landau levels by increasing the complexity of the semiclassical quantization condition in three steps: first, using Onsager's method \cite{Onsager_1952} for a single closed orbit; second, using Onsager quantization for a single closed orbit, extended by intraband quantum geometric corrections which are important in a multiband system \cite{Roth_1966,Mikitik_1999,Fuchs_2010,GaoNiu_2017,Fuchs_2018}; finally, we develop an approach to Landau quantization of degenerate orbits, taking into account also interband matrix elements of Berry curvature and orbital magnetic moment, similar in spirit to Ref. \cite{Wang_2019}.